LSEG-API-Samples/Example.RDPLibrary.Python.RequestsComparison/README.md

     print('Text: %s' % (response.text))
 ```

-The other example is RDP Business summary Service.
+The other example is RDP Business Summary Service which returns data for business summary of the specific RIC or permId.

 Example Code for Business summary Service:
 ```